What is Writer’s Block and How Can You Beat It? Seven Crucial Things to Try

 #2: Write for 5 Minutes to See if That Helps

-In some cases, what feels like a block is just the (very normal) inertia we all feel when we think about getting started on writing.
+For some writers, what feels like a block is just the (very normal) inertia we all feel when we think about getting started on writing.

 If you can, try writing for a few minutes to see if that helps.
 If the writing doesn’t feel any easier after five minutes, feel free to stop!
 But you may find that just getting started helps resistance to vanish.

 Can’t face “real” writing?
-Some writers find it helps them past a blockage to do some freewriting: just jotting down everything that’s on their mind.
+A great way to get past a blockage to do some freewriting: just jotting down everything that’s on your mind.
 You could also try brainstorming, spending 5 minutes noting anything that comes to you about your project.
+You may even want to make this a regular habit: some writers find it a really helpful way to clear out the “junk” that’s getting in the way of their creative flow.

 Tried writing and it didn’t help?
 Then you probably need a proper, guilt-free break from your writing.
 (Not the kind of break where you scroll social media in the middle of a writing session and then feel guilty about it!)